Frequently Asked Questions

 - There are memory corruption bugs in z3 that get triggered frighteningly easily when you're using huge workloads of mixed floating point and bitvector ops.
 We haven't been able to get a testcase that doesn't involve "just run angr" for the z3 guys to investigate.

 Instead of trying to cope with all of these, we have simply disabled floating point support in the symbolic execution engine.
 To allow for execution in the presence of floating point ops, we have enabled an exploration technique called the https://github.com/angr/angr/blob/master/angr/exploration_techniques/oppologist.py that is supposed to catch these issues, concretize their inputs, and run the problematic instructions through qemu via unicorn engine, allowing execution to continue.
 The intuition is that the specific values of floating point operations don't typically affect the exploitation process.

 If you're seeing this error and it's terminating the analysis, it's probably because you don't have unicorn installed or configured correctly.
 If you're seeing this issue just in a log somewhere, it's just the oppologist kicking in and you have nothing to worry about.

 Two main reasons:

-IDA does not split basic blocks at function calls. angr will not, because they are a form of control flow and basic blocks end at control flow instructions.
-You may access the IDA-style call-joined graph with the
+- IDA does not split basic blocks at function calls. angr will, because they are a form of control flow and basic blocks end at control flow instructions.
+You generally do not need the supergraph for performing automated analyses.

-IDA will split basic blocks if another block jumps into the middle of it.
-This is called basic block normalization, and angr does not do it by default since it is not necessary for most static analysis.
+- IDA will split basic blocks if another block jumps into the middle of it.
+This is called basic block normalization, and angr does not do it by default since it is unnecessary for most static analyses.
 You may enable it by passing

 libVEX will eliminate duplicate register writes within a single basic block when optimizations are enabled.
 Turn off IR optimization to make everything look right at all times.